Terevenen2/LOL-Client-TOOL/README.md

  - Change status to online, offline or mobile (make it realy work)
  - Play again still have issues

- ## Known problems taht I don't know how to fix
+ ## Known problems I don't know how to fix
  - The application don't work on Chinese server

 ## How to use